Source: European Medicines Agency (EU) Revision Year: 2025 Publisher: Actavis Group PTC ehf., Dalshraun 1, 220 Hafnarfjörður, Iceland

 No dose adjustment is required, unless there is evidence of moderate or severe renal impairment.

-The recommended oral dose is 75 mg oseltamivir twice daily for 10 days for adults (see sections 4.4, 4.8 and 5.1).
+For treatment of influenza, the recommended duration for immunocompromised patients is 10 days (see sections 4.4, 4.8 and 5.1).
+No dose adjustment is necessary.
 Treatment should be initiated as soon as possible within the first two days of onset of symptoms of influenza.

 Longer duration of seasonal prophylaxis up to 12 weeks has been evaluated in immunocompromised patients (see sections 4.4, 4.8 and 5.1).